 Against which insects to use it

 Neem oil has more than one effect: it is insecticidal.
 But also repellent (it repels insects), phagodeterrent (prevents insects from eating the leaves of the plant).
 And it is also able to inhibit the growth of parasites.
-Simultaneously, it is not significantly toxic for animals and humans and not even for many beneficial insects.
-Including pollinators such as the aforementioned bees and bumblebees.
+Simultaneously, it is not significantly toxic to animals and humans and not even for many beneficial insects, including pollinators such as the aforementioned bees and bumblebees.
 We can therefore use it to defend ourselves from garden parasites and harmful insects in the orchard.

 There are many insects unwelcome in the garden that undergo the repellent action of neem oil.
 For example, nematodes, beetles, noctuids, Colorado beetles, aphids, and cochineal, red spiders.
 Neem is also good for containing fungal diseases as powdery mildew is successfully used to disinfect gardens from mosquitoes (read more: anti-mosquito neem ).

 Dilution and dosage